UVic-Data-Science-for-SE/course/README.md

 | Paper presentations | 15%   |
 | Paper quizzes       | 10%   |

-**Paper presentations**: 15% Grad students will take turns leading a 20 minute discussion of some key papers in data science for SE.
-The student should read the paper and prepare a short slide deck that quickly summarizes the paper, then opens a discussion about the work.
-No marks for just rehashing what the paper says; AI can also do this.

-Assignment/project expectations will differ for graduate students and undergraduate students.
+Assignment/project expectations will be higher for graduate students than undergraduate students.

 Course marks will be distributed via Brightspace.